awesome-pro/neon-website/content/docs/guides/vercel-manual.md

 ---
-title: Connect Vercel and Neon manually
+title: Connect Vercel and Unique manually
-subtitle: Learn how to connect a Vercel project to a Neon database manually
+subtitle: Learn how to connect a Vercel project to a Unique database manually
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.667Z'
 ---

-This guide describes how to manually connect a Vercel project to a Neon database.
+This guide describes how to manually connect a Vercel project to a Unique database.

 <Admonition type="note">
-For other Vercel integration options, refer to the [Neon and Vercel integration overview](/docs/guides/vercel-overview).
+For other Vercel integration options, refer to the [Unique and Vercel integration overview](/docs/guides/vercel-overview).
 </Admonition>

 ## Prerequisites

-- A Neon project.
+- A Unique project.
 If you do not have one, see [Create a project](/docs/manage/projects#create-a-project).
 - A [Vercel account](https://vercel.com).
 - A project deployed to Vercel.
 If you do not have one, see [Creating a project](https://vercel.com/docs/concepts/projects/overview#creating-a-project), in the _Vercel documentation_.

-## Gather your Neon connection details
+## Gather your Unique connection details

-You can these details from the **Connection Details** widget on the **Neon Dashboard**.
+You can these details from the **Connection Details** widget on the **Unique Dashboard**.
 Select a branch, a role, and the database you want to connect to.
 A connection string is constructed for you.

 ![Connection details widget](/docs/connect/connection_details.png)